cowrywise/embedpy/README.md

 - Python3.8+

 ## Usage
-To get started, signup for developer credentials on [app.cowrywise.com](https://app.cowrywise.com).
+To get started, signup for developer credentials on [Embed Dashboard](https://embed.cowrywise.com).
 Once you signup, you can retrieve you client_id and client_secret keys from the developer dashboard.
 Set your credentials in environment variables.

 ```python